-Sense International is a global charity supporting deafblind people in Bangladesh, India, Kenya, Nepal, Tanzania, Peru, Romania and Uganda.
-We are one of the world’s leading international organisations working for deafblind people and their families.
+Sense International is a global charity supporting people with deafblindness in Bangladesh, India, Kenya, Nepal, Tanzania, Peru, Romania and Uganda.
+We are one of the world’s leading international organisations working for people with deafblindness and their families.

 Children with deafblindness in these countries desperately need to receive education and healthcare.
 Without this, many will lead short, lonely lives.